 The last few weeks in the SADS office, we have faced numerous challenges in attempting to connect to the internet and even just use our computers.
 It is obvious how reliant the world has become on the internet as the preferred means of communication.
 Liberia is no exception.
 As SADS attempts to conduct its work, the challenges of working with inconsistent electricity, unstable internet servers and limited computer literacy limits the ability for the organization to carry out its mission.

 While SADS shares an office with Conservation International (CI), which affords it a somewhat reliable electrical source and internet connection, even this proves sporadic.
+Here you will get the best generators with a remote start facilities, visit once.
 A recent story will help to illustrate.

 Two generators power the office.
 Often, midday the one generator that is used overnight runs out of fuel and the office temporarily loses power.
 The next generator is usually then booted up to bring lights and computers back to life.
 A few weeks ago, when the switch was made, the staff in the SADS office were largely unaware of the loss of power and when the second generator was turned on, the surge of power ended up blowing the battery charger for the organization’s laptop computer.